 Now for Solid top & Solid Back and Sides!

 Cordoba C9 Classical Guitar $800-1000 (TOP MARKS) – Now you get Solid Top & Solid Back and Sides

 If you have the money you can get a guitar that will help you play and have much more subtly in terms of musical expression.
 Solid Canadian cedar top with solid mahogany back and sides.
 Having solid wood on both the top, back, and sides means way more sustain and a way nicer sound.

 As with the above this guitar will really give you a boost.
 However, the nice parlor size will be much more comfortable.
 This is a small scale guitar 630mm (compared to the average 650mm).
 See my full video review of the Cordoba C9 Parlor.

 Cordoba C10 Classical Guitar (TOP MARKS)

 Yet another step up but this one has Solid Canadian cedar top & better yet Solid Indian rosewood back and sides.
 Hand inlaid Mother-of-Pearl “Esteso” Rosette.
 Indian rosewood bridge with ebony fingerboard.
 Includes Cordoba Polyfoam case.
 This is about as good as it gets until you make the leap to a totally different price range and custom luthier builds.
 Highly recommended if you plan to stick with guitar.
-Also comes in a small scale 630 size: See my full video review of the Cordoba C10 Parlor Guitar.
+Also the small scale Cordoba C10 Parlor.
+See my full video review of the Cordoba C10 Guitar or the Cordoba C10 Parlor Guitar.